alex-shabanov/QMaze/README.md

-to create a copy of the project on GitHub account from where it can be pulled to local machine, or git clone https://github.com/alex-shabanov/QMaze.git to create a copy of the porject on local machine where it can then be pushed to GitHub account Add the QMaze folder to your Android project workspace
+to create a copy of the project on GitHub account from where it can be pulled to local machine, or git clone https://github.com/alex-shabanov/QMaze.git to create a copy of the porject on local machine where it can then be pushed to GitHub account Add the QMaze folder to your Android project workspace.
 ```
 =========================
 ###Examples